 Cheap hacks for fancy places

-Hack: The markets
+Hack: The daily apéritif

-Hack: The bar
+Hack: The $15 lunch special, at the bar